 - Rye flour is heavy and dense, with a deep flavor that is often used in dark bread, such as pumpernickel.

-- White flour, on the other hand, is light and versatile, with a milder flavor that makes it ideal for everything from cakes to cookies.
+- On the other hand, white flour is light and versatile, with a milder flavor that makes it ideal for everything from cakes to cookies.

 - In terms of nutrients, white rye flour is higher in fiber and protein than all-purpose flour.
 However, white flour is higher in gluten, which gives baked goods a softer texture.
 Because of its versatility and mild flavor, white flour is often used as a substitute for rye flour.